 This involved relaxing in an armchair with both his hands hanging at the edge of the arms of the chair.

 In one hand, he would gently hold a key.
 Directly below on the floor, he would place a plate.

 As he’d slip into unconsciousness, he would naturally let go of the key, and the noise of the key hitting the plate would wake him up.

 It was during these precious few seconds where he’d be able to remember his dreams and find inspiration for some of the most recognizable paintings in the world.

 When 21-year old golfer Jack Nicklaus turned professional, he took the world of golf by storm.

-In 1964 Nicklaus experienced a significant dip in his performance, and he stopped being the force he once was.
+Then in 1964, Nicklaus experienced a significant dip in his performance, and he stopped being the force he once was.

 But as quickly as fell out of form, he returned to dominance just as abruptly.

-The unusual thing is what Nicklaus credited for the sudden boost in his performance — A vivid dream of him practicing golf swings.
+The unusual thing is what Nicklaus credited for the sudden boost in his performance — a vivid dream of him practicing golf swings.